-June 6, 1944, is known most commonly by the term D-Day.
-It refers to the landing of Allied forces on the beaches of Normandy, France staging one of the pivotal attacks against Germany during World War II.
+June 6, 1944, is known most commonly by the term D-Day and refers to the landing of Allied forces on the beaches of Normandy, France.
+Troops staged one of the most pivotal attacks against Germany during World War II.

 The codename Operation Overlord became known as the beginning of the end of World War II.
-Following the Battle of Normandy, which began on June 6, 1944, along a 50 mile stretch of beaches, including Utah and Omaha Beach, the attack became known as D-Day.
-While there are many explanations for the name, one reason may be due to the military countdown to the designated day and hour of the assault.
+Following the Battle of Normandy along a 50 mile stretch of beaches, including Utah and Omaha Beach, the attack became known as D-Day.
+While many explanations exist for the name, one reason may be due to the military countdown.
+The countdown designated the day and hour of the assault.
 D represented Day and H represented Hour in the military.

-The battle liberated Northern France with more than 160,000 Allied troops from Britain, the United States and Canada under the leadership of General Dwight Eisenhower.
+The battle liberated Northern France.
+Britain, the United States and Canada sent more than 160,000 Allied troops under the leadership of General Dwight Eisenhower.
 The troops manned more than 5,000 ships and 13,000 aircraft the day of the initial landing.

 HOW TO OBSERVE #DDay

-World War II museums, memorials, and ceremonies will be honoring the American, British, and Canadian forces who landed along the 50 mile stretch of beaches that day over 75 years ago.
+On June 6th, World War II museums, memorials, and ceremonies honor the Allied forces who landed along the 50 mile stretch of beaches in 1944.
 Learn more about the Battle of Normandy by exploring World War II museums.
-Read books about the Battle of Normandy or listen to a podcast such as:
+You can read books about the Battle of Normandy or listen to a podcast such as:

 - D-Day Girls: The Spies Who Armed the Resistance, Sabotaged the Nazis, and Helped Win World War II by Sarah Rose